Supply Chain Management Courses

 Conducting a Supplier Audit

-While companies attempt to improve their cycle times, quality, cost performance, and supply chain, many are embracing the Just-In-Time (JIT) purchasing method to accomplish improvements in these key areas.
-JIT is not about suppliers holding inventory or only Kanban, it is the embodiment of the philosophy of reducing non-value activities.
-A complex area, JIT involves the assessment of complex computer systems, the order release process, total costs, and establishing real, close working relationships with suppliers and sub-suppliers.
-A self-test will be administered which measures their division's performance in establishing or implementing JIT.
+While companies aim to improve cycle times, quality, cost performance, and their supply chains, many are embracing the Just-In-Time (JIT) purchasing method to achieve these improvements.
+JIT is not about suppliers holding inventory or only Kanban; it embodies the philosophy of reducing non-value-added activities.
+A complex area, JIT involves assessing complex computer systems, the order release process, total costs, and establishing genuine, close working relationships with suppliers and sub-suppliers.
+A self-test will be administered to measure their division's performance in establishing or implementing JIT.

 The objectives of this 1-day program are to: